stevenremot/roguel-ike/README.md

 This is an experiment :

 * This is my first serious attempt to create a roguelike
-* The direction is not completely clear for the moment
 * I'm using Emacs Lisp because I want to make it run on Emacs, but also to gain experience in Lisp programming and to see how a large Lisp program can be managed